Chapter 2:

 She carried a plate full of delicious-looking food—some of it unfamiliar.
 “I’ll bring you a blanket closer to bedtime.
 I’m Heidi, Gerald’s daughter.
 Nice to meet you.”

 Heidi’s lips curled into an easy smile, the kind that melted tension from a room.
-Kei's ears went hot.
-He scratched the back of his neck, suddenly very interested in the hay.
+A flush crept up his neck.
+He scratched at the back of his head, eyes dropping to the hay.
 “Nice to meet you, Heidi.
 Where do I put the dish when I’m done?”

 “Just bring it to the house.
 Anyway, I’ll let you eat.”